CAS NO.: 126-58-9

 Uses: DPE is mainly used in high-grade paints.

-As an important fine chemical intermediate, DPE is considered as a mid-to-high grade product in the pentaerythritol industry and is mainly used in high-grade paints and mainly used to produce polyether, polyester, polyurethane, alkyd resin, and photosensitive resin film in the coating industry.
+As an important fine chemical intermediate, DPE chemical is considered as a mid-to-high grade product in the pentaerythritol industry and is mainly used in high-grade paints and mainly used to produce polyether, polyester, polyurethane, alkyd resin, and photosensitive resin film in the coating industry.

-The higher-grade fats of DPE can be used as advanced aviation lubricants and lower-grade fats can be used as polyvinyl chloride plasticizers.
+The higher-grade fats of DPE chemical can be used as advanced aviation lubricants and lower-grade fats can be used as polyvinyl chloride plasticizers.
 As a light-sensitive coating, the DPE acrylates can be used like stainless steel color plates and advanced granite spray masks with strong adhesion and resistance, good friction resistance, and excellent anti-aging performance.

 DPE is also used in the manufacture of alkyd resins to give paints good surface properties and hardness and used as a raw material for fatty acids, dry oils, and synthetic lubricants.